What is Cub Scouting?

 – Provide fun and exciting new things to do

-Cub Scouting has program components for boys in the first through fifth grades (or ages 7, 8, 9, or 10).
-Members join a Cub Scout pack and are assigned to a den, usually a neighborhood group of six to eight boys.
-First-grade boys (Tiger Cubs) meet twice a month, while Wolf Cub Scouts (second graders), Bear Cub Scouts (third graders), and Webelos Scouts (fourth and fifth graders) meet weekly.
+Cub Scouting has program components for boys and girls in the first through fifth grades (or ages 7, 8, 9, or 10).
+Members join a Cub Scout pack and are assigned to a den, usually a neighborhood group of six to eight boys or girls (genders are separate).
+First-graders (Tiger Cubs) meet twice a month, while Wolf Cub Scouts (second graders), Bear Cub Scouts (third graders), and Webelos Scouts (fourth and fifth graders) meet weekly.

 Thousands of volunteer leaders, both men and women, are involved in the Cub Scout program.
 They serve in a variety of positions, as everything from unit leaders to pack committee chairmen, committee members, den leader coaches, and chartered organization representatives.